samuelg123/LocationReminder/README.md

 ```
 1.androidTest
-  - RemindersDaoTest
+  - RemindersDaoTest (SmallTest)
-      a) saveReminders_getReminderByIdEqualToInput :
+      a) saveReminders_getReminderByIdEqualToInput : Given reminders dao when save reminders then check reminder is equal to input
-      b) saveReminders_getRemindersIsNotEmpty :
+      b) saveReminders_getRemindersIsNotEmpty : Given reminders dao when save reminders then check reminders is not empty
-      c) deleteReminders_getRemindersIsEmpty :
+      c) deleteReminders_getRemindersIsEmpty : Given reminders dao when delete all reminders then check reminders is empty

-  - RemindersLocalRepositoryTest
+  - RemindersLocalRepositoryTest (MediumTest)
-      a) saveReminders_getReminderByIdIsEqualToInput :
+      a) saveReminders_getReminderByIdIsEqualToInput : Given reminders local repository when save reminders then check reminder is equal to input
-      b) deleteReminders_getRemindersIsEmpty :
+      b) deleteReminders_getRemindersIsEmpty : Given reminders local repository when delete all reminders then check reminders is empty

-  - RemindersActivityTest
+  - RemindersListFragmentTest (MediumTest)
-      a) addNewReminder :
+      a) clickAddReminderFAB_navigateToSaveReminderFragment : Given reminders list fragment when click add reminder then navigate to savereminder

-  - RemindersListFragmentTest
+      b) clickReminderItem_navigateToReminderDescriptionActivity : Given reminders list fragment when click add reminder then navigate to description activity

-      a) clickAddReminderFAB_navigateToSaveReminderFragment :
+  - RemindersActivityTest (LargeTest)
-      b) clickReminderItem_navigateToReminderDescriptionActivity :
+      a) addNewReminder : Given reminders activity when add new reminder then recyclerview is not empty

 2. test
   - SaveReminderViewModelTest
-        a) `GIVEN correct data WHEN validate entered data THEN result is true` :
+        a) `GIVEN correct data WHEN validate entered data THEN result is true`
-        b) `GIVEN incorrect data WHEN validate entered data THEN result is false` :
+        b) `GIVEN incorrect data WHEN validate entered data THEN result is false`
-        c) `GIVEN input data WHEN save reminder THEN result data is equal to input data` :
+        c) `GIVEN input data WHEN save reminder THEN result data is equal to input data`
-        d) `GIVEN POI data WHEN commit POI THEN coordinates and location name is equal POI data` :
+        d) `GIVEN POI data WHEN commit POI THEN coordinates and location name is equal POI data`
-        e) `GIVEN selected data WHEN on clear data THEN data cleared` :
+        e) `GIVEN selected data WHEN on clear data THEN data cleared`

   - RemindersListViewModelTest
-        a) `WHEN load reminders THEN value is not empty` :
+        a) `WHEN load reminders THEN value is not empty`
 ```

 ## Project Instructions